espocrm/documentation/docs/administration/bpm-tips.md

 ## Cleaning up ended processes

 Ended processes are *not* cleaned up automatically as a process may hold information important for a business.
-You may utilize a scheduled workflow rule that will be removing ended processes.
+You may utilize a scheduled workflow rule that will be handle removal of ended processes.